 If there was any uncertainty prior to 2011 S.B.
-323, it should now be clear that the LLC liability shield is to be respected even if the LLC has only one member or is a disregarded entity for federal income tax purposes.713
+323, it should now be clear that the LLC liability shield is to be respected even if the LLC has only one member or is a disregarded entity for federal income tax purposes.794

 Alter ego veil piercing principles similar to those applicable to Delaware corporations are applicable to Delaware LLCs, with the plaintiff having to demonstrate a misuse of the LLC form along with an overall element of injustice or unfairness.
-Some state LLC statutes expressly deal with the veil piercing issue by providing that the LLC veil will be pierced to the same extent as the corporate veil that the Members will have the same liabilities as corporate shareholders.
+Some state LLC statutes expressly deal with the veil piercing issue by providing that the LLC veil will be pierced to the same extent as the corporate veil or that the Members will have the same liabilities as corporate shareholders.
+The same liabilities are corporate shareholders.

 M. Nature and Classes of Membership Interests.
 A membership interest in an LLC is personal property.
-It does not confer upon the Member any interest in specific LLC property.
+The does not confer upon the Member any interest in specific LLC property.
 A membership interest may be evidenced by a certificate if the Company Agreement so provides.
-The company Agreement so provides.
+The does not confer upon the Member any interest in specific LLC property.

 The Company Agreement may establish classes of Members having expressed relative rights, powers and duties, including voting rights, and may establish requirements regarding the voting procedures and requirements for any actions including the election of Managers and amendment of the Certificate of Formation and Company Agreement.
-The Company Agreement could provide for different classes of Members, each authorized to elect a specified number or percentage of the Managers.
-The Tex.
-LLC Stats. generally allow even more flexibility in structuring classes of Members than is available under Texas law in structuring classes of corporate stock.
+801 The Company